Zakariya-1221/Project/README.md

 This repository serves as a personal collection of projects I've worked on, ranging from web applications to algorithms and more.
 It provides a centralized location to store and showcase my diverse portfolio, making it easier for others to explore and understand the range of work I've completed.
 By maintaining this repository, I can demonstrate my coding skills and growth over time, while also sharing my passion for technology and problem-solving with others.

-Finance-App | JavaScript, Node.js, React, CSS, HTML, MongoDB
+Expense-Tracker | JavaScript, Node.js, React, CSS, HTML, MongoDB

 Developed an application allowing users to track expenses and income efficiently.
 Utilized MongoDB and Node.js to manage financial data and perform queries for generating analytics.